wtrinh02/MortgageLoanCalc/README.md

-# JsSiteTemplate
+# MortgageLoanCalc
-Site Template for JS Projects
+Build an application that generates an amoization schedule for a simple interest loan.